 Carnival Glass (1900s-1930)

-Carnival Glass is pressed glassware produced in the 1900s-1930.
-The glass came in many colors including brights (like red, green, blue, purple, etc.) and pastel colors (like clear, white, smoke, lavender, and opalescent).
+Carnival Glass is pressed glassware produced in the 1900s-1930s.
+The glass came in many colors, including brights (like red, green, blue, purple, etc.) and pastel colors (like clear, white, smoke, lavender, and opalescent).
 The pastel colors have less of a finish.
-Red is the most highly collectible color as it required fair amounts of gold oxides to produce it.
+Red is the most highly collectible color as it requires fair amounts of gold oxides to produce it.
 Marigold is the most widely available color.
-When the depression hit and glass styles changed producers of carnival glass gave it away to…carnivals as prizes.
+When the depression hit and glass styles changed, producers of carnival glass gave it away to…carnivals as prizes.

 It was sprayed with a metallic finish that made it look oily in nature.
 Five companies produced the majority of it in the US.
 1. Fenton Art Glass Co. of Williamstown WV 2.
 Imperial Glass Corporation of Bellaire, OH 3.
 Millersburg Glass Company of Millersburg, OH 4.
 Northwood Glass Company of Wheeling, WV 5.
 Dugan Glass Company of Indiana, PA